Test Automation Patterns and Good Practices

 Behavior-Driven Development (BDD)

 BDD refers to Behavior-Driven Development.
 As the name implies, this isn’t a testing technique, but rather a development strategy (like TDD, test-driven development).
 A common language should be established for the business and engineers to be used as a starting point for development and testing.
 Typically, user stories are defined and later used as an input for test cases creation.
-Beyond the possibility of automation, the focus should be on using certain business requirements that can later be translated to acceptance tests.
+Beyond the possibility of automation, the focus should be on using certain business requirements that can later be translated into acceptance tests.